nosqlbench/nosqlbench/driver-http/src/main/resources/http.md

 - **client_scope** - default: activity - One of activity, or thread.
 This controls how many clients instances you use with an HTTP activity.
 By default, all threads will use the same client instance.

-- **follow_redirects** - default: normal - One of never, always, or normal.
-Normal redirects are those which do not redirect from HTTPS to HTTP.
+- **follow_redirects** - default: normal - One of never, always, or
+ normal.
+Normal redirects
+  are those which do not redirect from HTTPS to HTTP.

-- **diagnostics** - default: none -
+- **diagnostics** - default: none - synonym: **diag**
+  example: `diag=brief,1000` - print diagnostics for every 1000th
+  cycle, including only brief details as explained below.

-  This setting is a selector for what level of verbosity you will get on console.
+  This setting is a selector for what level of verbosity you will get on the console.
 If you set this to true, you'll get every request and response logged to console.
 This is only for verifying that a test is configured and to spot check services before running higher scale tests.

+  All of the data shown in diagnostics is post-hoc, directly from the response provided by the internal HTTP client in the Java runtime.

   If you want finer control over how much information diagnostics provides, you can specify a comma separated list of the below.

+  - headers - show headers
-  - all - Includes all of the below categories
+  - stats - show basic stats of each request
+  - data10 - show only the first 10 characters of each response body
+  - data100 - show only the first 100 characters of each response body
+    this setting supersedes `data10`
+  - data1000 - show only the first 1000 characters of each response body
+    this setting supersedes `data100`
-  - stats - Counts of redirects, headers, body length, etc
+  - data - show all of each response body this setting supersedes `data1000`
+  - redirects - show details for interstitial request which are made when the client follows a redirect directive like a `location` header.
-  - headers - include header details
+  - requests - show details for requests
-  - content - include
+  - responses - show details for responses
+  - brief - Show headers, stats, requests, responses, and 10 characters
+  - all - Show everything, including full payloads and redirects
-  - a number, like 3000 - causes the diagnostics to be reported only on this cycle modulo
+  - a modulo - any number, like 3000 - causes the diagnostics to be reported only on this cycle modulo.
+If you set `diag=300,brief` then you will get the brief diagnostic output for every 300th response.

+  The requests, responses, and redirects setting work intersectionally.
+  For example, if you specify responses, and redirect, but not requests, then you will only see the response portion of all calls made by the client.

+  All of the diagnostic filters are incrementally added.

 - **timeout** - default: forever -
   Sets the timeout of each request in milliseconds.